Report from Nick Ritchie – Department of Politics, University of York

 During the workshop, the group discussed some of the limits of the VLE and how developing Google Sites either for a full module or individual learning sessions can be a useful addition to a traditional VLE approach.
 Phil’s approach was to use Google Sites to streamline course design so that each site becomes a ‘one stop shop’, or a ‘digital coursebook’, with everything a student needs for that week’s learning materials and activities or even a full module.
-An example of a site Phil has developed on ‘The stats of global health’ is here.
+You can select the following link to view an example of a site Phil has developed on ‘The stats of global health’.

 Phil also created and shared a workshop Padlet with details on how to get started creating a Google Site, some of the sites workshop participants started to put together during the workshop, and links to additional tools for interactivity, such as Xerte.
 It demonstrates how video (e.g. a Ted Talk), links to reading materials, pictures, areas for responses for comprehension exercise, embedded Google Docs and Slides, and an interactive writing space can all be brought together in one place for students.